nohros/nsPopover/README.md

 iPad, to any element for housing secondary information..
 It has only angularjs as dependency.

 ## Fork details
-This fork adds the following:
-* mouse relative positioning
+This fork adds mouse relative positioning
+usage: ns-popover-mouse-relative = "x" | "y" | "xy"
+Suggest to lock to either x XOR y.
+Otherwise looks stupid.

 ### [Example] (http://nohros.com/nsPopover)